Yarmouth, Massachusetts

-Yarmouth (/ˈjɑːrməθ/ YAR-məth) is a town in Barnstable County, Massachusetts, United States, Barnstable County being coextensive with Cape Cod.
+Yarmouth (/ˈjɑːrməθ/ YAR-məth) is a town on Cape Cod in Massachusetts, United States.
 The population was 25,023 at the 2020 census.

 The town is made up of three major villages: South Yarmouth, West Yarmouth, and Yarmouth Port.

 History

 Wampanoag origins

 Prior to European settlement, Yarmouth was inhabited by the Wampanoag, an Algonquian people.
 In the Wôpanâak language the area was called "Mattacheese".
 Wampanoag tribes living in Yarmouth at the time of European settlement included the Pawkunnawkuts on both sides of the lower Bass River, the Hokanums in what is now northeastern Yarmouth, and the Cummaquids in what is now western Yarmouth.

 Plymouth Colony settlement

 Yarmouth was organized and incorporated as part of the Plymouth Colony on September 3, 1639, following a settlement led by John Crowe (later Crowell), Thomas Howes and Anthony Thacher, and is, together with Sandwich, the oldest town on Cape Cod.
 Yarmouth originally included what is now the town of Dennis, which was incorporated as a separate community on June 19, 1793.

 Yarmouth is named after Great Yarmouth, a town in the county of Norfolk, on the east coast of England, which is itself at the mouth of the River Yare.
 Though none of the initial settlers hailed from that English town, the name was possibly chosen because across the North Sea from Yarmouth is the Netherlands, where a portion of the Mayflower passengers had lived in exile.
 This group of pilgrims arrived back in England via the port of Yarmouth before heading to the New World.

 In 1642 and 1645, Yarmouth furnished soldiers for the Plymouth Colony's expeditions against the Narragansett.
 In 1648, the Plymouth Colony's legislature, the General Court, appointed Myles Standish to adjudicate land disputes among the Yarmouth settlers.
 Yarmouth soldiers served the Plymouth Colony in King Philip's War: fifteen Yarmouth men participated in the Great Swamp Fight without casualties, but the town did lose five men at Rehoboth.
 Yarmouth troops also saw service in the early years of King William's War.
 In the early eighteenth century, some of the Yarmouth veterans of King Philip's War were granted lands to settle in Gorham, Maine.